godotengine/godot-docs/classes/class_light2d.rst

 :ref:`ShadowFilter<enum_Light2D_ShadowFilter>` **SHADOW_FILTER_PCF13** = ``2``

 Percentage closer filtering (13 samples) applies to the shadow map.
-This is the slowest shadow filtereing mode, and should be used sparingly.
+This is the slowest shadow filtering mode, and should be used sparingly.
 See :ref:`shadow_filter<class_Light2D_property_shadow_filter>`.

 .. rst-class:: classref-item-separator